Skip to main content

 What Players Keep

-• Complete attribute set (rarity, stats, element, etc.)
+• Complete attribute set (rarity, stats, element, type)

-• Ability to reverse migration during transition period
+• The ability to bridge back to WAX during the transition period

 What Changes